AakashBirla/AakashBirla/README.md

 - 👋 Hi, I’m @AakashBirla .
-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested in AI and Robotics.
 - 🌱 I’m currently persuing BTech in IT at MITS DU Gwalior.
-- 💞️ I’m looking to collaborate in Machine Learning Projects.
+- 💞️ I’m looking to collaborate in AI and Robotics projects.
 - 📫 My contact : aakashbirla680@gmail.com